f1337/f1337.github.io/scratchpad/way-of-working.md

 - **All** work is be visualized on the board.
 There is no such thing as work "outside the scope of the iteration/project/team".
 - [Todo/Doing/Done is not your process](https://www.marcusoft.net/2017/02/comments-on-board-practices-2.html).
 The columns on the board should reflect your _actual_ workflow.
 One way to find your process is to work backwards from "done", asking _"[What happens before that?](https://www.marcusoft.net/2017/02/comments-on-board-practices-2.html#how-to-do-this)"_.
 - _Blocked_ should be a label, [not a column](https://www.marcusoft.net/2017/02/comments-on-board-practices.html).
-- [Done is not a column](https://www.marcusoft.net/2017/02/comments-on-board-practices-3.html), because we aren't actually "done".
-What are our post-launch processes?
-Co _Monitor in Production_, _Post Release Feedback_,
+- [Done is not a column](https://www.marcusoft.net/2017/02/comments-on-board-practices-3.html), because deployment isn't the end of our work.
+Use _Monitor in Production_, _Collect Metrics_, _Post Release Feedback_, or some other term that reflects our actual post-launch processes instead.
 - [Use WIP limits](https://www.marcusoft.net/2017/02/comments-on-board-practices-5.html).
 - [Use colors, wisely](https://www.marcusoft.net/2017/02/comments-on-board-practices-4.html).